Were Dalits barred from voting in Uttar Pradesh?

 Shyamagiri defies Naxals, high voter turnout recorded

-Eight Lok Sabha seats in western Uttar Pradesh went to polls Thursday.
+Eight Lok Sabha seats in western Uttar Pradesh went to polls on Thursday.
 In total, polling was held in 91 seats in 18 states and two Union Territories.

-"These (reports) are only rumours," state chief electoral officer (CEO) L Venkateshwarlu told PTI.
+"These (reports) are only rumours," state Chief Electoral Officer (CEO) L Venkateshwarlu told PTI.

 "We have spoken to all DMs (district magistrates) in this regard.
 Nothing of this type of incident has taken place.
 These are only rumours, as they are not mentioning any specific polling booth," he said.